CGOdom/gimme-giphy/README.md

 User Stories:

-- WHO: Casual Browser
+1. Casual Browser
-- WHAT: Wants to quickly find and view GIFs related to a specific theme or emotion.
+- Wants to quickly find and view GIFs related to a specific theme or emotion.
-- WHY: To enjoy and explore visual content without specific search criteria.
+- To enjoy and explore visual content without specific search criteria.

-- WHO: Content Curator
+2. Content Curator
-- WHAT: Requires advanced search filters such as content rating and GIF type to locate highly specific GIFs.
+- Requires advanced search filters such as content rating and GIF type to locate highly specific GIFs.
-- WHY: To efficiently find and use content that fits specific thematic or audience requirements, improving their productivity and content quality.
+- To efficiently find and use content that fits specific thematic or audience requirements, improving their productivity and content quality.

-- WHO: Social Media User
+3. Social Media User
-- WHAT: Wants the ability to share GIFs directly from the application to various social media platforms.
+- Wants the ability to share GIFs directly from the application to various social media platforms.
-- WHY: To streamline the process of content sharing, facilitating better engagement with their social media audience.
+- To streamline the process of content sharing, facilitating better engagement with their social media audience.